LennartCode/Git-Cheat-Sheet/README.md

 ### Merge

-Attention!
+!!Attention!!
 Make sure to merge in the correct direction, for example using the GitHub.com UI.
 A merge always merges another branch that must be specified into the currently loaded one.

-- In the following, branch F (like in feature) will be merged into branch D (like in development).
+- In the following, a feature branch will be merged into the development branch, such that the development branch will contain the changes from the feature branch after the merge.
+- The feature branch can usually get deleted after the merge has been exetuted successfully.
+- According to the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model, one should never merge their own features but ask a team member to do so.
+Also see [creating a feature](#creating-a-feature).
+- To avoid mistakes, consider using a graphical interface such as on GitHub.com.

 #### Merge another branch into the current one

-Consider using GitHub.com to avoid mistakes.
+*Consider using the GitHub.com GUI to avoid mistakes.*

-D <- F

 ```PowerShell
 git checkout <name of feature branch>